 Here's another strange one.
 I like to travel with an Ab-Wheel.
 It can be taken apart so it won't take up much room in your suitcase, and it's a great way to strengthen your core if you don't have access to a gym.
-Not really sure what else to say about item number 5...
+Not really sure what else I can say about item number 5...

 6) Espresso Pot and Coffee

 I use the 3-cup espresso pot above with finely ground, Cubita brand coffee.
 Why do I bring coffee to a region of the world famous for its coffee?
 Well, you might be surprised to know that good coffee in Latin America is not always easy to find.
 They export all of the good stuff and fill the grocery store shelves with low quality nonsense.
 Canada has a pretty good trade relationship with Cuba so I stock up with several 250 gram packages of high quality Cuban coffee for about $2.50 USD a pop before leaving.
 This espresso pot comes in handy when staying in hostels or apartments without a coffee maker.
 Also makes for better tasting coffee in my opinion.

 I hate working with distractions.
 One particular contract job that I do requires me to be detailed and precise, and I can't manage if there is excessive background noise.
 I use these guys above.
 They are meant for people who work with loud machinery, but are surprisingly effective at cutting out television noise, street noise and obnoxious conversations.